edX Online

 Data analysis course curriculum

-Professionals can learn data analysis through online courses, potentially even earning a data analysis certificate.
-Data analysis classes will vary based on the goals set by the provider, industry focus, and other factors.
+Data analytics classes will vary based on the goals set by the provider, industry focus, and other factors.
 However, students can expect to learn foundational information such as:

 • The full data analysis process, from data collection to sharing key findings.